NVIDIA/cuda-quantum/docs/sphinx/install.rst

   the expected key.
 Alternatively, add the used public key to the `/root/.ssh/authorized_keys` file in the Singularity container.

-You can then connect to the host by opening the Command Pallette, selecting "Remote SSH: Connect Current Window to Host", and choosing the newly created host.
+You can then connect to the host by opening the Command Pallette, entering "Remote SSH: Connect Current Window to Host", and choosing the newly created host.
-After the window reloaded, select "File: Open Folder" in the Command Pallette to open the desired folder.
+After the window reloaded, enter "File: Open Folder" in the Command Pallette to open the desired folder.

-To run the examples, open the Command Pallette and select "View: Show Terminal" to launch an integrated terminal.
+To run the examples, open the Command Pallette and enter "View: Show Terminal" to launch an integrated terminal.
 You are now all set to :ref:`get started <validate-installation>` with CUDA Quantum development.